 We monitor exposure to all risks to the business including economic, social, governance and environmental sustainability risks.
-The Company's exposure to material business risks and a summary of how these risks are being managed are set out in the Directors' Report - Operating and Financial Review.
-The Company's exposure to environmental and sustainability risks (including climate change risk) is set out in the Sustainability Report.
-Both reports form part of our 2021 Annual Report.
+The Company's exposure to material business risks and a summary of how these risks are being managed are set out in the Directors' Report - Operating and Financial Review within the 2022 Annual Report.
+The Company's exposure to environmental and sustainability risks (including climate change risk) will be detailed within the 2022 Sustainability Report.